vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 ### Conclusion

-We have learned how to configure a Vert.x application with JWT authentication powered by Keycloak.
+We learned how to configure a Vert.x application with JWT authentication powered by Keycloak.
 Although the configuration is quite complete already, there are still some areas that can be improved, like the dynamic JWKS fetching on public-key pair rotation as well as extraction of nested roles.

 Nevertheless this can serve as a good starting point for securing your own Vert.x services with JWT and Keycloak.